 The $600 Limit

-Let’s say you sell some of your personal belongings, could be at a yard sale, or through an online platform, whatever.
+Let’s say you sell some of your personal belongings, it could be at a yard sale, or through an online platform, whatever.
 And you take payment via a third-party processor.
-How the payment is coded determines whether or not the transaction is included in the amount reported.
+How the payment is coded determines whether the transaction is included in the amount reported.